VantaGate/VantaGate/README.md

 - 7. Application Layer
 Human-computer interaction layer, where applications can access the network services.

-TL;DR: The tool starts from Application Layer (7) then at the Network Layer (3) and all the way back up, retrieving files without a glance at the restrictions put in place.
+TL;DR: The tool starts from Application Layer (7) and operates in a security context outside the browser sandbox, allowing it to retrieve files without being limited by the restrictions that normally apply to the browser.

 ## Guides: